-IS566 Decision Support & Intelligent Systems Prerequisite: None
+IS566 Decision Support and Intelligent Systems 3 credits Prerequisite: None

 This course introduces the methodologies, issues and technologies behind management support systems.
 Systems covered include Decision Support Systems, Executive Information Systems, Expert Systems and other types of management support systems.
 Students focus on how these systems are used to support the decision-making process within an organization.